supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

     - Event
     - SecurityEvent

 5. Our first data source is SecurityEvent.
 Time to research what event ID Windows uses to identify adding a member to a privileged group.
-The EventID and Event that we are lookinf for is "4732".
-Kindly check the Event Id before run the script.
+The EventID and Event that we are looking for is "4732". **Kindly check the Event Id before run the script**.
 Run the following script to confirm:

 ```KQL
 SecurityEvent